wravoc/harden-freebsd/README.md

 * System Logging to `/var/log/messages` and Script Logging to `/var/log/harden-freebsd.log`
 * Pretty prints color output of script execution to console while running

 ## Requirements
 * FreeBSD 13.2
 * Python 3.9.16

 ## Installation

 **WARNING: Once kernel level 1 is set by this script, you will not be able to modify these confs again with this script until it is set to -1 or 0 and rebooted!**

+**NOTE** Enforces the style format of `loader.conf` listed in the manual and `/boot/defaults/loader.conf` being that flags must in encased **with quotes** and normalized with capital letters.

-* Set `kernlevel = 0` if you want to test various setting groups with your applications and network
+* Set `kernlevel = -1` if you want to test various setting groups with your applications and network
 * Customize `settings.ini`  to whatever is needed, the script will change the directive to your flag
 * Set permissions `chmod 750 harden-freebsd.py` to prevent shell injection from another account or process
 * Set permissions `chmod 640 settings.ini` to prevent shell injection from another account or process
 * No `settings.ini` section can be entirely commented out nor be completely empty

 ## Customization

 #### Backups

-The very first time the script is run it will make copies of `rc.conf`, `sysctl.conf`, and `login.conf` named `rc.conf.original` etc. If you've already done this yourself you may want to rename or move those files.
+The very first time the script is run it will make copies of `rc.conf`, `sysctl.conf`, `login.conf`, and `loader.conf` named `rc.conf.original` etc. If you've already done this yourself you may want to rename or move those files.

 If you would like you can set `settings.ini` section `[SCRIPT]`option `first_run` to `True` with capital `T` to make new backups at any time after you've renamed the original backups or the script will overwrite them.

 #### Verification

-To err on the safe side, the script does primitive verification of the `rc.conf` and `sysctl.conf` flags and some directives it expects.
+To err on the safe side, the script does primitive verification of the confs flags and some directives it expects.
 If may error on some abnormal directives which will cause it to put in place the backup *.original files it made.
 Check the log for what setting caused the validation failure and rewrite the regular expression or make a new check.

 * Conformance of `hostname` will check that it does not start with a number.
 Although it is doable in FreeBSD it can cause trouble in some applications and networking instances
     * If you must have a hostname starting with a number simply remove the check
 * Conformance in use of capital letters in `rc.conf` where it is expected
+* For `/boot/loader.conf` strictly verifiies syntax from man and `/boot/defaults/loader.conf` syntax
+    * All directives must be in quotes

 If you do get stuck in read-only single-user mode and need to correct a configuration file then use: